 Peers and Channels¶

-Although this section is about peers rather than channels, it’s worth spending a little time understanding how peers interact with each other, and with applications, via channels — a mechanism by which a set of components within a blockchain network can communicate and transact privately.
+It is worth spending some time understanding how peers interact with each other, and with applications, on a channel — a mechanism by which components within a Fabric blockchain network communicate and transact privately.

-These components are typically peer nodes, orderer nodes and applications and, by joining a channel, they agree to collaborate to collectively share and manage identical copies of the ledger associated with that channel.
-Conceptually, you can think of channels as being similar to groups of friends (though the members of a channel certainly don’t need to be friends!).
-A person might have several groups of friends, with each group having activities they do together.
-These groups might be totally separate (a group of work friends as compared to a group of hobby friends), or there can be some crossover between them.
-Nevertheless, each group is its own entity, with specific rules (or expectations) that establish and maintain membership.
+Channel components include peer nodes, orderer nodes and applications, and by joining a channel, they agree to collaborate to collectively manage and share identical copies of the ledger.
+Conceptually, you can compare channels to groups of friends; a person might have several groups of friends with each group participating in different activities.
+These groups might be entirely separate (a group of work friends as compared to a group of hobby friends), or there can be some crossover membership between them.
+Nevertheless, each friend group is its own entity, with specific rules (or expectations) that establish and maintain membership.

-Channels allow a specific set of peers and applications to communicate with each other within a blockchain network.
-In this example, application A can communicate directly with peers P1 and P2 using channel C. You can think of the channel as a pathway for communications between particular applications and peers.
-(For simplicity, orderers are not shown in this diagram, but must be present in a functioning network.)
+*Channels allow a specific set of applications and peers (and organizations) to communicate with each other on a Fabric blockchain network.
+In the example above, application A communicates with peers P1 and P2, through the gateway service, on channel C. The channel is a pathway for communications between specific applications and peers.

 Peers and Organizations¶